lhossackucalgary/ENGO-500-2018/proposal-template.md

 ------------ | -------------
 **Organization** | RouteScouts
 **Role** | Project Manager
 **Responsibilities** | Manage deadlines and ensure deliverables are met.
-Follow up with group members when completed work is behind schedule or deliverables are not up to standards.
+Follow up with group members when assigned work is behind schedule or deliverables are not up to standards.
 **Key Skills** | Communication, leadership, management

 Name | Shuet-Ching Christina Lo